-This edition of the document provides information applicable to File Manager Version 15 Release 1 Modification Level 0.
-Here are the major changes to this document from the previous release.
+This edition of the document provides information applicable to File Manager Version 14 Release 1 Modification Level 18.
+Here are the major changes to this document from the previous edition for Version 14 Release 1.

 - Improved the usability and task orientation of the documentation that explains how File Manager can use FM/CICS to access CICS resources from different environments.
 The documentation has been reworked and organized, and a checklist clearly defines the steps based on the environment.
-For more information, see Preparing to access CICS resources from File Manager on page 316. - FM/Db2 supports Db2® version 13. - With File Manager version 15.1.0, the default value for the FM/CICS FMN3POPI option, START, is now START=TASK.
-In previous versions, the default value was START=BATCH.
-See START on page 335 for the complete syntax. - Removed the USERLMS parameter from the LMS File Manager option in the FMN0POPI macro statement. - The security method using the FMNSECUR security exit has been removed from the product.
+For more information, see Preparing to access CICS resources from File Manager on page 337. - The Database Access Control facility has been enhanced to support writing a RACF audit record to SMF when users are denied access to a database.
+See The Database Access Control facility on page 293 for more information.